Jaspersoft/jrs-rest-java-client/README.md

 request.setReportUnitUri("/reports/samples/StandardChartsReport");
 request
-        .setAsync(true)                         //this means that report will be run on server asynchronously .setOutputFormat("html");               //report can be requested in different formats e.g. html, pdf, etc.
+        .setAsync(true)                         //this means that report will be run on server asynchronously .setOutputFormat(ReportOutputFormat.HTML);;               //report can be requested in different formats e.g. html, pdf, etc.

 OperationResult<ReportExecutionDescriptor> operationResult =
         session                                 //pay attention to this, all requests are in the same session!!!